MAGALA-RICHARD/apsimNGpy-documentations/doc/moo.rst

 ## Step 5: Run the NSGA-II Optimizer

-NSGA-II is a commonly used algorithm for multi-objective problems.
-You can now run the optimization:
+``NSGA-II`` is a commonly used algorithm for multi-objective problems.
+There are other genetic multi-objective algorithms, but for trade-off analysis with APSIM, ``NSGA-II`` is more than adequate.
+You can now run  is as follows:

 .. code-block:: python